marcelmaatkamp/docker-compose-applications/messagebus/rabbitmq/amqps_mqtts/README.md

-# AMQPS with LetsEncrypt
+# AMQPS and MQTTS with LetsEncrypt

 # Introduction

-AMQPS with automatic renewal of certificates from LetsEncrypt in docker.
+AMQPS and MQTTS with automatic renewal of certificates from LetsEncrypt in Docker.

 # Start

-Start the management interface of RabbitMQ on port 443 and AMQPS on port 5671
+Start AMQPS on port 5671, MQTTS on port 8883 and the management interface of RabbitMQ on port 443

 ```
 DNS_MAPPER=pseudo.host IP_ADDRESS=12.34.56.78 docker-compose up